jmoush/PlayX/README.md

 # AT Commands
 HC-05 Bluetooth Module can be in Master and/or Slave mode and pair to another HC-05 using AT commands.
 A pdf of AT commands available for the HC-05 is provided at https://s3-sa-east-1.amazonaws.com/robocore-lojavirtual/709/HC-05_ATCommandSet.pdf for reference.
 The AT commands were implemented using an Arduino IDE and Arduino UNO because of the convienence, but they can also be implemented inside Keil and using a serial terminal like PuTTy.
-# List of AT Commands Used:
+# List of AT Commands Used
 *AT+ADDR?\r\n*.
 Retrieves the slave’s module Bluetooth address to allow master to pair using the bind command.
 *AT+NAME \r\n*.
 Optional, I changed the name of master module to MasterHC05 and slave module to slaveHC05.
 *AT+ROLE=0*.
 Sets module role to slave.
 AT+ROLE=1 sets module role to master.